Graph Data Augmentation for Graph Machine Learning: A Survey: Abstract

 \section{Abstract}

-Data augmentation has recently seen increased interest in graph machine learning given its ability of creating extra training data and improving model generalization.
-Despite this recent upsurge, this area is still relatively underexplored, due to the challenges brought by complex, non-Euclidean structure of graph data, which limits the direct analogizing of traditional augmentation operations on other types of data.
-In this paper, we present a comprehensive and systematic survey of graph data augmentation that summarizes the literature in a structured manner.
-We first categorize graph data augmentation operations based on the components of graph data they modify or create.
-Next, we introduce recent advances in graph data augmentation, separating by their learning objectives and methodologies.
-We conclude by outlining currently unsolved challenges as well as directions for future research.
-Overall, this paper aims to clarify the landscape of existing literature in graph data augmentation and motivate additional work in this area.
-We provide a GitHub repository\footnote{\url{https://github.com/zhao-tong/graph-data-augmentation-papers}} with a reading list that will be continuously updated.
+Data augmentation has recently seen increased interest in graph machine learning given its demonstrated ability to improve model performance and generalization by added training data.
+Despite this recent surge, the area is still relatively under-explored, due to the challenges brought by complex, non-Euclidean structure of graph data, which limits the direct analogizing of traditional augmentation operations on other types of image, video or text data.
+Our work aims to give a necessary and timely overview of existing graph data augmentation methods; notably, we present a comprehensive and systematic survey of graph data augmentation approaches, summarizing the literature in a structured manner.
+We first introduce three different taxonomies for categorizing graph data augmentation methods from the data, task, and learning perspectives, respectively.
+Next, we introduce recent advances in graph data augmentation, differentiated by their methodologies and applications.
+We conclude by outlining currently unsolved challenges and directions for future research.
+Overall, our work aims to clarify the landscape of existing literature in graph data augmentation and motivates additional work in this area, providing a helpful resource for researchers and practitioners in the broader graph machine learning domain.
+Additionally, we provide a continuously updated reading list at \url{https://github.com/zhao-tong/graph-data-augmentation-papers}.